Valenwr/interactive-data-visualization-dashboard/README.md

 - **frequency(data, column_name)**: Compute frequency distributions for a specific column.
 - **plotter_disaster_frequency(frequency_dict, x_name, y_name, title, save_path)**: Visualize frequency distributions using bar charts.
 - **plotter_disasters_heatmap(...)**: Create heatmaps for exploring relationships between different data dimensions.

+## Contributing
+Contributions to enhance or expand this toolkit are welcome!
+Please fork the repository and open a pull request with your improvements, or create an issue to suggest new features or report bugs.

+## License
+This project is released under the MIT License.
+For more details, see the LICENSE.md file in the repository.